Teaching Philosophy

 · Established performance metrics for staff and communicated effectively to ensure that expectations were met.

-Restaurant Manager October 2010 - October 2013
+Restaurant Manager Oct.
+2010 – Oct.
+2013

-· Managed operations of the restaurant personally at least 55 hours per week.
+· Managed operations of the restaurant, personally, at least 55 hours per week.

-· Appraised staff performance and provided immediate feedback if needed to improve productivity.
+· Appraised staff performance and provided immediate feedback, if needed, to improve productivity.

-| SenecaCountyRadio.com, Tiffin, OH, News Director & Sales Rep., November 2013-June 2016
+News Director & Sales Rep. Nov.
+2013-June 2016

 · Wrote, produced, and recorded podcast-style news and other content for on-air and online play.